L00ka5z78/MegaAdsFront/README.md

  2. Clone the backend: git clone https://github.com/L00ka5z78/MegaAdsBack

 ### Install required dependencies.
+* Start the frontend.
-Start the frontend and start the backend
+* start the backend.
 Scripts in package.json file

 App when you can add advertisements and display them on the map.